blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ## Entity Types

-An **Entity Type** is a JSON schema which satisfies the following the following JSON meta-schema:
+An **Entity Type** is a JSON schema that satisfies the following JSON meta-schema:

 ```json
 {